-Why An Auto Plant Closure Looms Large In Ohio's Presidential Contest
+Why An Auto Plant Closure Looms Large In Presidential Contest In Ohio

 Janik's garage is packed with tools and antique tractors he is restoring.
 There on a high shelf he has a Trump-Pence yard sign leaning against the wall, not so much displayed as stored.

-Janik knows he's not voting for the Democratic nominee Biden.
+Janik knows he's not voting for the Democratic nominee, Biden.
 But he's not sure he can bring himself to vote for the president again.

 For his part, Alexander is pouring all his frustration and anger into support for Biden, with more enthusiasm than he had in 2016.